 My name is Brittany Cavallaro, but I mostly go by Bri.
 I was born in 1986 in Springfield, Illinois and lived there until I went as a teenager to Interlochen Arts Academy to study creative writing.
 Then I pretty much kept studying creative writing.
 I still am.
 I’ve had the requisite odd jobs over the years (my favorite: working as a hat salesgirl), but I spent my twenties teaching literature, creative writing, and composition to undergraduates at the University of Wisconsin and gifted high school students through Northwestern University’s CTD program.
-I live with my husband and our very small, very loud cat; we’ve just moved from Wisconsin to the Bay Area.
+I live with my golden retriever, Daisy, in Michigan, where I’m currently a creative writing instructor at the Interlochen Arts Academy (my alma mater!).

 If you’re interested in booking a school visit or library event, feel free to contact me for availability.
 I’m happy to travel.